mrocklin/blog/_posts/work/2012-11-01-Unification.md

     >>> pattern = patternify(Transpose(A) + B, 'name', n, m, B)

     >>> unify(pattern, expr).next()
-    {name: X, m: 3, n: 3, B: Y}
+    {'name': 'X', m: 3, n: 3, B: Y}

 {% endhighlight %}

-We get back a dictionary with the mapping and see that `'name'` gets mapped to the string `'X'`.
+We get back a matching for each of the wildcards (name, n, m, B) and see that `'name'` was matched to the string `'X'`.
 Is this better or worse than the straight Python solution?
 Given the relative number of users between Python and Prolog it's a safe bet that the style of Python programs have some significant advantages over the logical programming paradigm.
-Still, this idea has some value in some applications.
+Why would we program in this strange way?

 Unification allows a clean separation between *what we're looking for* and *how we find it*.
-In the python solution the mathematical definition of what we want is spread among a few lines and is buried inside of control flow.
+In the Python solution the mathematical definition of what we want is spread among a few lines and is buried inside of control flow.

 {% highlight python %}
-    assert isinstance(expr, MatAdd)
-    for arg in expr.args:
+    for arg in matadd.args:
         if isinstance(arg, Transpose) and isinstance(arg.arg, MatrixSymbol):
             return arg.arg.name
 {% endhighlight %}